 Women’s Flat Track Derby Association (WFTDA) was formed in April 2004 as an association for the flat track roller derby leagues in the United States, and most leagues (even though run independently) adhere to the WFTDA regulations.

-In Cape Town, our roller derby league is called “Cape Town Rollergirls”, ruled by Madame President Kaizer Woza (Shawn Graaff).
-The all-star team is named “The Iron Meisies”.
-As a very young league, we’re working hard at training to be good athletes and skaters before we play an official game.
+Our league is a very young one, we’re working hard at training to be good athletes and skaters before we play an official game.

 Keep updated, online, with roller derby in Cape Town: